 6. What do I need for my new chicks?

-Answer: Your new chicks need to stay warm and looked after the first 4 weeks.
+Answer: Your new chicks must stay warm and cared for until after the first four weeks.
 A brooder with a single infrared lamp is the best and most economical choice.
-Use a thermometer to keep the area a constant 95° F. For the pen, use an inexpensive, 18” high corrugated paper chick corral.
-The DuMor Chick Starter kit is the perfect solution at less than $20; just add the lamp.
+Use a thermometer to keep the area a constant at 95° F. Use an inexpensive, 18” high corrugated paper chick corral for the pen.

 After 4-5 weeks, your chicks are ready to roam their new outside enclosure.